CaseyLabs/kcUtils/utils/kcShell/readme.md

 ### `kc edit`

-Edits a file (with sudo automatically if neeeded) and saves a backup
+Edits a file (with sudo automatically if neeeded), and saves a backup to `/path/.kcbackup/`

 (Default backup retention: 5)